 Fresh starts.
 A little tabula rasa does us all good from time-to-time.
 Looking forward affords us the opportunity to embrace change and accept new challenges.
 For some, January is a good starting point; for others, September is the launching pad for moving in a new direction.

 This issue includes some perspectives on moving forward or shaking things up a bit.
-On page 16, Madeline Kopiecki writes about Sara Swan’s Looking Forward Life Coaching, which helps clients take their lives into new directions.
+In Looking Forward, Madeline Kopiecki writes about Sara Swan’s Looking Forward Life Coaching, which helps clients take their lives into new directions.
 “We’re not therapists, we’re not social workers or anything like that, so we’re not focusing in on the past per se,” Swan says.
 “It’s more, ‘What are the tools that we can put into their tool box of life that can be beneficial to take them to the next steps in life?’”

 Looking forward shouldn’t prevent us from remembering and honoring the past, which brings me to 20 years ago this September—9/11.
 Twenty years.
 Does that seem possible to you?
 Many of us share collective memories of that day and the hours and days that followed.
 We also have personal recollections that are seared in our hearts and minds.